KaylaDefi/Holy-Grail-Application/README.md

 # Holy Grail Application
-This is a three-tier application with a holy grail design and a full-service database.
+This is a three-tier application with a holy grail design.

 # Architecture
 React and Superagent as client,